aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 3. Create a user in the SageMaker domain – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.

-4. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks and /common folders of the code repository into a folder in Studio.
+4. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks, sagemaker_studio/streamlit, and /containers/streamlit folders of the code repository into a single new folder in Studio.

 5. Provide document base files – Drop sample document base files into the S3 bucket created by the stack.

 6. Run notebooks in Studio – Run notebooks 20, 22, and 23 to follow the process of populating OpenSearch indices and performing semantic searches.
 Select default environment settings when opening notebooks.

-7. Ask questions in the user interface – To use the user interface within the Studio environment in single-user mode, run the scripts setup.sh and run.sh in the /sagemaker_studio/notebooks/streamlit folder of the code repository.
+7. Ask questions in the user interface – To use the user interface within the Studio environment in single-user mode, run the scripts setup.sh and run.sh.
 Click the link provided by the run.sh script to open a browser tab with the user interface and ask questions.

 ## Tunable parameters

-Within the code in the /common folder of the repository, several tunable parameters can be changed to best align with the use case and document base files.
+Within the code in the /containers folder of the repository, several tunable parameters can be changed to best align with the use case and document base files.

 chat.py